Deducteam/lambdapi/docs/commands.rst

 The command requires a fresh identifier (it should not have already been used in the current module).

-We recommend to start types by a capital letter.

 The symbol must be followed by a type or a definition (or both).

 It is possible to put arguments on the left side of ``:``